openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     todo: implement full LUB support (now only basic LUB implemented)

-The conditional expression ':math:`? :`' uses the boolean value of the first expression to decide which of the other two expressions to evaluate.
+The conditional expression ':math:`? :`' uses the boolean value of the first expression to decide which of the other two expressions to evaluate:

 .. code-block:: abnf

     conditionalExpression:
         expression '?' expression ':' expression
         ;

 The conditional operator ':math:`? :`' groups right-to-left (i.e., :math:`a?b:c?d:e?f:g` and :math:`a?b:(c?d:(e?f:g))` have the same meaning).